MyLife-Services/mylife-maht/README.md

 ### Development Notes

+//	at some point, a class inside of a network?  or a network being inside of server?
+Ultimately, mylife is the git codebase and the db and /their/ network, i.e., currently Azure

 #### @Mookse Worklog

+- could someone learn copilot for me?!?
 - create daily release for Maht
+- move MemberAgent to Session, wherein it must its own necessary singletons, like member data
 - assign further look at Azure Cog services for basic database access and look-up, i.e., can it contextualize/tokenize (not personalize, for that, it would need interface to personality kernal)
 - open up pipeline for file uploads
 	- uploads then tokenized